 B pair is short for Banker Pair, a popular side bet in live baccarat games.
 It refers to a side bet on whether the first two cards of the banker’s hand will form a suited pair, such as K-K, 3-3, A-A, etc.

-- Tiger Pair – The side bet pays 4 to 1 for a Banker or Player pair; 20 to 1 for a Banker and Player pair, and 100 to 1 for both the banker and the player having identical pairs
+• Tiger Pair – This side bet pays 4 to 1 for a Banker or Player pair; 20 to 1 for a Banker and Player pair, and 100 to 1 for both the banker and the player having identical pairs

 All non-natural player wins in Tiger Baccarat pay even money, while non-natural winning banker bets enjoy a 1 to 1 payout minus a standard 5% house commission.
 Meanwhile, a winning tie bet collects an 8 to 1 payout.